chaitanyacyb3r/ctf-writeups/Forensics/Document-Analysis/gaslightCTF-2026-iconsketch/writeup.md

 merged = ''

-for a, b in zip(title\_a, title\_b):
+for a, b in zip(title_a, title_b):

 &#x20;   merged += a if a != '.' else atbash(b)

-print(merged)  # gaslightCTF{i5\_th4t\_supp0s3d\_2b\_p1ss?}
+print(merged)  # gaslightCTF{i5_th4t_supp0s3d_2b_p1ss?}

 ```

-\## 9.
-Takeaways
+## 9. Takeaways

-\- Always check for stuffed/extra PNG metadata chunks (`eXIf`, `iTXt`/XMP, `tEXt`) — they're a favorite hiding spot for forensics challenges, especially when the file was clearly re-saved through a tool like ExifTool.
+- Always check for stuffed/extra PNG metadata chunks (`eXIf`, `iTXt`/XMP, `tEXt`) — they're a favorite hiding spot for forensics challenges, especially when the file was clearly re-saved through a tool like ExifTool.

-\- Multi-layer encodings (base64 → hex → base64) plus a "split across two fields" jigsaw is a common technique to force a step-by-step decode rather than a single automated pass.
+- Multi-layer encodings (base64 → hex → base64) plus a "split across two fields" jigsaw is a common technique to force a step-by-step decode rather than a single automated pass.

-\- When a decoded fragment looks like noise but is the right \*length\* and \*character set\* for a known word (here, the challenge's own name), try classic ciphers like Atbash or ROT13 before assuming it's garbage.
+- When a decoded fragment looks like noise but is the right *length* and *character set* for a known word (here, the challenge's own name), try classic ciphers like Atbash or ROT13 before assuming it's garbage.

-\- The `.` placeholders being perfectly complementary between the two title strings (no collisions) was the strongest signal that "overlay" was the intended merge operation, not concatenation.
+- The `.` placeholders being perfectly complementary between the two title strings (no collisions) was the strongest signal that "overlay" was the intended merge operation, not concatenation.